Janet Ivy Royalty – Au

 Over 2Moz remain in JORC Compliant Resources at Zijin’s Binduli Project and the largest deposits are Navajo Chief, Janet Ivy, Ben Hur (1,2,3), Fort William and Nefertiti.

 At the time of the sale of the Project under the terms of the Royalty Deed, Intermin was prepaid the royalty as part of the acquisition cost up to the equivalent mining and treatment tonnage of 2.76Mt.
-Intermin anticipates that by the March Quarter 2018 there is potential to receive ongoing Royalty revenue from mining.
+Mining and treatment exceeded this level during the December quarter 2017 with Intermin receiving $0.50/tonne royalty payments since this time, and sit at $668,000 up until the end of the December quarter 2018.